dagger/dagger/docs/use-cases/1227-node-ci.md

 ### Static Analysis step

 - In static analysis we have eslint that will go through the code and fail based on a config file that is set.
 We also have sonarscanner running with two variables set.
 The "SONAR_LOGIN" is set in Github as a secret and "GITHUB_HEAD_REF" is a built-in variable from Github set as the pull request name.
 This names the branch on Sonarqube/Sonarcloud.
+If you are using another pipeline you will need to change these as appropriate.

 ```cue file=../tests/use-cases/node-ci/static-analysis.cue.fragment